liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 `make_examples` consumes reads and the reference genome to create TensorFlow examples for evaluation with the deep learning models.

-`make_examples` is a single-threaded program using 1-2 GB of RAM.
-Since the process of generating examples is embarrassingly parallel across the genome, make_examples supports sharding of its input and output via the `--task` argument with a sharded output specification.
-For example, if the output is specified as `--examples` examples.tfrecord@10.gz and `--task` 0, the input to the program will be 10% of the regions and the output will be written to examples.tfrecord-00000-of-00010.gz.

-The execution time for this step is ~30 mins on slim workshop servers (4 CPUs).
-This is long for this 1.5 hrs workshop, therefore two results folders: `example_tfrecords` and `nonvariant_site_tfrecords` for this step have been uploaded to demo run results folder: `~/CUMED_BFX_workshop/01.wdl_humanwgs/call_deepvariant/example_tfrecords.backup/` and  `~/CUMED_BFX_workshop/01.wdl_humanwgs/call_deepvariant/nonvariant_site_tfrecords.backup/`.
+`make_examples` is a **single-threaded program** using 1-2 GB of RAM.
+The execution time for the demo dataset is ~30 mins (even with `--regions "chr7"` to reduce the number of examples generated) on slim workshop servers (4 CPUs).
+This is long for this 1.5 hrs session, therefore two results folders: `example_tfrecords` and `nonvariant_site_tfrecords` for this step have been uploaded to demo run results folder: `~/CUMED_BFX_workshop/01.wdl_humanwgs/call_deepvariant/example_tfrecords.backup/` and  `~/CUMED_BFX_workshop/01.wdl_humanwgs/call_deepvariant/nonvariant_site_tfrecords.backup/`.
 To skip this step and continue with subsequent steps, attendees just need to update the results folders' name:

 ```bash
 ln -s ~/CUMED_BFX_workshop/01.wdl_humanwgs/hacked_run/call_deepvariant/example_tfrecords.backup ~/CUMED_BFX_workshop/01.wdl_humanwgs/hacked_run/call_deepvariant/example_tfrecords
 ln -s ~/CUMED_BFX_workshop/01.wdl_humanwgs/hacked_run/call_deepvariant/nonvariant_site_tfrecords.backup ~/CUMED_BFX_workshop/01.wdl_humanwgs/hacked_run/call_deepvariant/nonvariant_site_tfrecords
 ```

+To increase the level of parallelism, `make_examples` supports sharding of its input and output via the `--task` argument with a sharded output specification.
 Below is the `make_examples` commands used in the pipeline (of course, the number of shards and parallel jobs for a full Human WGS dataset, e.g., 30X dataset, will be larger and the pipeline does not need singularity shell for each command):

 ```bash
 # gcr.io/deepvariant-docker/deepvariant:1.5.0